What is Live-in Care?

 It offers much needed companionship and support to the elderly and frail, or people suffering from chronic medical conditions or challenging behaviour.

 The greatest benefits felt by people remaining in their own homes, are for conditions affecting memory.
-For example customers with Dementia / Alzheimer’s have shown a slower decline when in familiar surroundings and allowed to continue with their usual routines and their friends and pets around them.
+For example people with Dementia / Alzheimer’s have shown a slower decline when in familiar surroundings and allowed to continue with their usual routines and their friends and pets around them.

 There is overwhelming evidence that this kind of constant, considered, one-on-one care produces a very positive experience, especially with conditions such as dementia which can be upsetting, depressing and even frightening.